You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 - Parents or eligible students have the right to request that a school correct records which they believe to be inaccurate or misleading.

 - Generally, schools must have written permission from the parent or eligible student in order to release any information from a student’s education record.
 However, there are certain conditions under which, FERPA allows schools to disclose those records, without consent.

 For additional information, you can call 1-800-USA-LEARN (1-800-872-5327) or you can write to the following address:

 Family Policy Compliance Office

 For any queries please contact student services at firstname.lastname@example.org.

-All of Arts University Bournemouth’s courses are listed on this website.
-Each course page is reviewed regularly by the course team to ensure that all of the representations made on the website are up to date and accurate.
+All Arts University Bournemouth courses are listed on this website.
+Each course page is reviewed regularly by the course team to ensure that all of the representations made on the website are up-to-date and accurate.
 This includes but is not limited to fee charges, the nature of the course and its accreditation.

 All loans undertaken will be submitted to the National Student Loan Data System (NSLDS).
 This is a system that is accessible by servicers and schools determined to be authorised users of the data system.